homecloud-labs/helm/charts/unichart/README.md

 # Generic Helm Chart (WIP)

 A universal chart for many use cases.
 Supports both stateful and stateless applications.
-It can provision deployment, statefulset + headless service for DB, storage, and ingress.
+It can provision deployment, statefulset + headless service for DB, storage with optional NFS backend, and ingress.

 | Component | Type         | Purpose                                |
 |-----------|--------------|----------------------------------------|